My New Sony VAIO Laptop

 Update 28 January 2016:

 It has been nearly 9 years and the laptop is still going strong.
 After 3 years I gave the laptop to my Brother In Law who is using it till now.
-Other than few keys in the keyboard not working, there has been no problem with the machine.
-Every thing from display to ports to battery is working.
+Other than few keys on the keyboard not working, there has been no problem with the machine.
+Everything from display to ports to the battery is working.
 This is one fine engineering by Sony.
 I am sad they stopped making laptops anymore.

 We have purchased a Sony Vaio laptop (PGC-6Q1M).
 It is light and the screen is excellent.
 However these advantages are completely offset by the weight of the charger.
 This makes it as heavy as much cheaper laptops which have smaller chargers.
 In your experience are any lightweigt chargers compativle with Vaio model?